ibelievechristineorg/ibelievechristineorg.github.io/howto.md

   share it with your friends -- especially if you're a man."**

-* Use the tag **#IBelieveChristineBlaseyFord** and ask three friends to participate, by pasting this text into your post:
+* Use the tag **#IBelieveChristineBlaseyFord** and tag three people you think should participate, by pasting this text into your post:

 ```
     #IBelieveChristineBlaseyFord.
     If you believe her too, it's time to speak up.
-    It's your turn: @friend1 @friend2 @friend3
+    It's your turn: @friend1 @friend2 @celebrity3
 ```